Last Updated on June 7, 2022

 Balancing hormones in your 20’s & 30’s may help prevent hormonal weight gain in your 40’s and 50’s

-WHEN HORMONE IMBALANCES START
+HOW HORMONE IMBALANCES START TO AFFECT WEIGHT

 As you enter your 20’s Growth Hormone declines naturally as you transition out of puberty.
 This is why people gain the ‘freshman 15’ in college.